karlhorky/blog/_posts/from-papercuts-to-standards.md

   in `sql-formatter-org/sql-formatter`

-Encouraging adoption of new technologies has also ranged across multiple topics, but a heavy focus has been ESM, including TypeScript module resolution:
+Encouraging adoption of new technologies has also ranged across multiple topics, but an area which has often required additional attention has been ESM, including TypeScript module resolution:

 - ["module": "node16" error: `This expression is not callable`](https://github.com/postcss/postcss/issues/1814) in